gitlabhq/omnibus-gitlab/doc/settings/database.md

    If you can't find your `slot_name` here, or there is no output returned, your Geo secondaries may not be healthy.
 In that case, make sure the [secondaries are healthy and replication is working](https://docs.gitlab.com/ee/administration/geo/replication/troubleshooting.html#check-the-health-of-the-secondary-node).

+   Even if the query is empty, you can try to reinitialize the secondary database with the `slot_name` found on the [Geo sites admin area](https://docs.gitlab.com/ee/administration/geo_sites.html).

 1. Gather the replication user's password.
 It was set while setting up Geo in [Step 1.
 Configure the primary site](https://docs.gitlab.com/ee/administration/geo/setup/database.html#step-1-configure-the-primary-site).